 To overcome this, it’s effective to set the same criteria to ensure every candidate meets the job application requirements.
 Whether this is via, a CV submittal, a cover letter, examples of past work or answering application questions — make sure each job seeker submits the set documentation.

 When multiple different recruiters screen applicants manually, there is a greater risk of unconscious bias occurring.
 As well as difficulty maintaining the same level of consistency in their review process.
 This is mainly due to human interpretation, subjective decisions and time restraints that lead to CVs not being reviewed fully or even at all.

-To encourage consistency during the interview process, it requires careful consideration and planning.
-With the primary focus being led onto the interview framework, question style, interview panel and overall scoring system.
-As interviews are largely human and opinion dependent it can be difficult (without planning!) to design consistent interview practices.
+Encourage consistency during the interview process with careful consideration and planning.
+The primary focus being led on the interview framework, question style, interview panel and overall scoring system.
+As interviews are largely human and opinion-dependent it can be difficult (without planning!) to design consistent interview practices.

 Recruiters and employers will see a noticeable difference in how they hire if they devise a standard set of technical/role-based questions a candidate must answer.
 As well as behavioural style questions related to their potential team’s work style.
 Then implement some sort of scoring system to realign hiring priorities by looking statistically at who is the best hire based on the numbers.

 To make those all-important final hiring decisions, it’s essential for improving consistency that the key evaluators determine their scoring marks first before beginning discussions with other interviewers.
 This will minimise the risk of persuasion based on stereotypes and first impressions.